You probably already know you have a credit score. But do you know where your credit score comes from or how you can learn more about your score?

 Truly Free Credit Checks

 Some companies claim that they let you see your credit score for free — then bait you into signing up for an expensive service.
 Before you sign up to view your score, read the fine print and know what you’re really signing up for.
-MoneyLion offers free credit monitoring to see your score, important stats and weekly score updates if you’re using a credit builder loan as well as valuable and free credit improvement advice.
+MoneyLion membership offers credit tracking to see your score, important stats and weekly score updates if you’re using a Credit Builder Plus loan as well as valuable credit improvement advice.

 Soft Inquiries on Your Credit Score